jzhen3/ML-Project/README.md

 ![
 ](images/alice.png) ![Screenshot](images/land.png) ![Screenshot](images/balto.png) ![Screenshot](images/pocahontas.png)

 An example with a lower silhouette coefficient of around 0.2 is below.
-Movies with in the same cluster often only have one or two same genres, and the runtime varies by a lot.
+Movies in the same cluster often only have one or two same genres, and the runtime varies by a lot.
 However, there are way more movies in one cluster, so we have more to recommend to the users.

 cluster 1: ['Screamers', 'Crumb', 'Judge Dredd', 'Species', 'Strange Days', 'Hoop Dreams', "Mary Shelley's Frankenstein", 'Outbreak', 'Jurassic Park',...]